terabaud/lea-codes/src/demos.md

 ---
-title: 'Demos'
+title: Demos
-description: 'This pages is a source of information for WebGL'
+description: This pages is a source of information for WebGL
-layout: 'layouts/content.html'
+layout: layouts/content.html
-variant: 'toc'
+variant: toc
+author: Lea Rosema
 ---

 # Demos